A Caveat and Affiliates

 · Cleaning the Case

-Cleaning the case of your computer is an excellent way to keep your computer look new.
+Cleaning the case of your computer is an excellent way to keep your computer looking new.
 If you spot any ventilation slots while cleaning, make sure to clean them and allow good airflow.
 It will keep your computer components clean and cool.
 Use a damp, lint-free cloth to clean the plastic case holding the components.

 If there are any stains, use household detergent to the cloth.
 Also, rub the cloth over all the vents and holes to make sure they are hair and lint-free.
 You can also use an air compressor around them.